Raku/advent/raku-advent-2022/articles/melezhik_post2.md

 Because New Year time is coming and brings us a lot of fun, or we can say cascades of fun ...

-So, our awesome SparrowCI pipelines plumber guy is busy with sending a gift to his nephew:
+So, our awesome SparrowCI pipelines plumber guy is busy with sending [the gift](https://github.com/melezhik/rakudist-teddy-bear) to his nephew:

 `sparrow.yaml`: